wildtruc/zenvidia/README.md

 Hoping it'll do the same it does for me.

-Still need plugins updates for  Arch, Gentoo, etc.
+Still need plugins updates for Gentoo and others distros.

 ------------